jackson-lautier/credit-risk-convergence/README.md

 This repository includes:

 - **clean_data** The filtered loan data summarized in the _Data_ section of the companion manuscript.
 It is used for all empirical results.
+Also includes simulation inputs.

 - **code** Replication code files.
 To replicate the data processing, use 'data_processing.R'.
 To move directly to reproducing the manuscript results,